odkr/pandoc-zotxt.lua/README.md

 It should work under every operating system supported by Pandoc;
 it has *not* been tested under Windows, however.

-Your version of Pandoc must also support Lua ≥ v5.3 — which it, most likely, does!
-By default, Pandoc uses [Lua](https://www.lua.org/) v5.3 since v2.0.3.
+Your version of Pandoc must also support Lua ≥ v5.3, which it, most likely, does!
+By default, Pandoc ≥ v2.0.3 uses [Lua](https://www.lua.org/) v5.3.
-However, the Pandoc package provided by your operating system may use an older version of Lua.
-Notably, Debian v10 ("Buster") ships with Pandoc v2.2, but compiles it to support Lua v5.1 only.
+However, the Pandoc package provided by your operating system vendor may use an older version.
+Notably, the version of Pandoc available in the package repository of Debian v10 ("Buster") only supports Lua v5.1.

 ## Installation